digital-peaks/web-aoa/r/r_documentation.md

 The frontend of the software delivers a set of input informations and stores the in a dedicated job folder.
 The folder contains:
--> a job_param.json which contains a multitude of parameters for the processing -> an area of interest in .geojson format which defines the geographic area for which the classification will be performed -> a set of training data if a new model will be trained or the pretrained model.
-The job_param.json is structures as follows:
+-> a job_param.json which contains a multitude of parameters for the processing -> an area of interest in .geojson format which defines the geographic area for which the classification will be performed -> a set of training data if a new model is trained or a pretrained model The job_param.json is structures as follows:

 ```